sanity-io/google-maps-input/README.md

 Ensure that the key has access to:

-- Google Maps JavaScript API
+- Google Maps JavaScript API (for the interactive map)
-- Google Places API Web Service
+- Google Places API Web Service (for the search feature)
-- Google Static Maps API
+- Google Static Maps API (for previewing a location)

 And that the key allows web-access from the Studio URL(s) you are using the plugin in.